uikit/uikit-site/docs/pages/filter.md

 ***

-## Meta Data
+## Metadata

-Items can have different meta data for filtering.
+Items can have different metadata for filtering.
 You just need to define the HTML classes or `data` attributes and create the corresponding CSS selectors for the filter controls.
 This example uses `data` attributes for the filter instead of HTML classes.

 ```html
 <div uk-filter="target: .js-filter">